2019 Bærum murder and mosque attack: Radicalization

 Beginning in the summer of 2017, Manshaus had been interested in conspiracy theories.
 He openly discussed with his friends antisemitic conspiracy theories about the Holocaust and attempted to convince them of his beliefs, which led to his friends avoiding him.
 Other students noticed a change in his personality and worried that he would kill someone, or that Manshaus would get killed; he became increasingly Christian and radical.
-His internet activity included him reading about school shootings in Finland and in the US; he was interested in "alt-right" and neo-Nazi materials online, reading among others the works of Jordan Peterson, James Mason's Siege, and the manifesto of Norwegian terrorist Anders Behring Breivik.
+His internet activity included him reading about school shootings in Finland and in the United States; he was interested in "alt-right" and neo-Nazi materials online, reading among others the works of Jordan Peterson, James Mason's Siege, and the manifesto of Norwegian terrorist Anders Behring Breivik.

 On 18 June 2018, a tip about Manshaus was sent to the PST, the domestic intelligence service in Norway, stating that he had far-right views and that his friends called him a neo-Nazi.
 After coordinating with the local police department, Oslo Police District, they found that the tip was vague and showed no signs Manshaus had any plans to commit a violent attack.
 Manshaus was not interviewed and the tip was not followed up on.
 Manshaus's family were not informed of the report.
 He frequently visited imageboards, which contributed to his radicalization.

-Their family worried about him, and after Ihle-Hansen told their mother of her concerns, Ihle-Hansen suggested they try to take him along with them for normal activities and introduce him to non ethnic-Norwegians and Muslims so he could make friends.
+Their family worried about him, and after Ihle-Hansen told their mother of her concerns, Ihle-Hansen suggested they try to take him along with them for normal activities and introduce him to non ethnic-Norwegians so he could make friends.
 However, she was unsettled and uncomfortable with his behavior.
 Ihle-Hansen sent various messages to others through the messaging app Discord expressing frustration and concern over Manshaus's views, and said she did not feel safe.
-He became increasingly extreme in his anti-immigration, anti-Muslim and antisemitic attitudes, and became cold towards Ihle-Hansen.
+He became increasingly extreme in his anti-immigration and antisemitic attitudes, and became cold towards Ihle-Hansen.
 He refused to greet her and said cruel things to her.
 He told Ihle-Hansen that she and her boyfriend should not have children because it would be "race mixing", and said that she was not his sister because to be his sister "she would have had to be human".
 He also made fun of her for her skin color, knowing she was insecure about it.